2013 Atlantic hurricane season: Tropical Storm Fernand

+The origins of Fernand were from the interaction of two tropical waves – the first exited western Africa on August 10, and the other three days later, which spawned Tropical Storm Erin.
+The two waves became a single disturbance by August 20 to the east of the Lesser Antilles.
+Little change in organization occurred while it tracked westward across the Caribbean Sea, until the system moved over the Yucatán Peninsula.
+By early on August 25, the disturbance exited into the Bay of Campeche, at which time the NHC assessed a 60% chance of development.
+At 12:00 UTC that day, a tropical depression formed approximately 35 mi north-northeast of Coatzacoalcos, Mexico.
+Shortly afterwards, an Air Force reconnaissance aircraft found surface winds of up to tropical storm-force, and the depression was upgraded to Tropical Storm Fernand at 18:00 UTC.
+Fernand shortly thereafter achieved its peak intensity early on August 26 with winds of 60 mph and a pressure of 1001 mbar as it simultaneously made landfall near Zempoala, about 29 mi north-northwest of the city of Veracruz.
+Operationally, Fernand was thought to have by the NHC peaked with winds of 50 mph.
+Rapid weakening occurred as it tracked over the mountainous terrain of Mexico, and Fernand weakened to a tropical depression at 12:00 UTC that day, degenerating into a remnant low hours later.
+The center later dissipated at 00:00 UTC on August 27.

-On August 25, a tropical storm warning was posted for the Gulf Coast of Mexico from Veracruz northward to Tampico.
-Warnings were canceled north of Barra de Nautla, Veracruz early on August 26, and discontinued entirely after Fernand weakened to a tropical depression.
+On August 25, a tropical storm warning was posted for the Gulf Coast of Mexico from the Veracruz city northward to Tampico.
+Warnings were canceled north of Barra de Nautla, Veracruz state early on August 26, and discontinued entirely after Fernand weakened to a tropical depression.
 The Mexican Navy helped people in Veracruz evacuate their homes efficiently.
 Classes at all levels of education in the state were closed during the storm's passage.
 Impact from the storm in Mexico was most severe in Veracruz, where 13 people were killed by landslides: nine in Yecuatla, three in Tuxpan, and one in Atzalán.
 In the city of Veracruz, heavy rainfall flooded roads, while downed trees caused power outages.
 In Boca del Río, flooding stranded people at a shopping plaza.
 Damage was reported in 19 municipalities, mostly in northern and central Veracruz.
-The storm damaged 457 homes and caused 4 rivers to overflow.
+The storm damaged 457 homes and caused four rivers to overflow.
 In Oaxaca, a man died after being swept away by a swollen river.
 After the storm, Veracruz governor Javier Duarte declared a state of emergency for 92 municipalities, which allowed farmers who sustained damage to receive aid.
+In all, the storm caused "millions" of dollars in damages.